How to Create a WordPress Dropbox Backup Every Day for Free

-In case you aren’t convinced yet, here are a few more reasons why you should consider making regular backups:
+First, In case you aren’t convinced yet about backups, here are a few more reasons why you should consider making them regularly:

 - To have a Plan B if your site is attacked by malware

 - In case one of your well-intended updates breaks your site

 - To have an easy way to restore your client’s site in case they accidentally delete something

 - To have a copy of your data in the event that your hosting company has a data loss accident or malfunction

 We back up most of our WordPress sites to Dropbox daily and it works very well.
 We’ve tried and tested a lot of backup plugins to find the best one.

 Our Favorite Backup Plugin is BackWPup

 We love what the team behind BackWPup is doing.
 Their free plugin has scheduled database and file backups.
 You can also selectively back up your plugins.
 Basically, you can backup your complete WordPress site.
 The plugin allows backups up to multiple locations, such as to the server, FTP, S3, and our favorite: Dropbox.

-How to Setup BackWPup to Run Daily Dropbox Backups
+How to Setup BackWPup to Run a Daily WordPress Dropbox Backup

 Let’s go over the short version first.
 We’ll go over the settings in more detail with screenshots below.